 Maria’s husband, Dan, in his new role as caregiver and “treatment project manager,” encourages her to keep up with the program every day.
 He oversees her therapy homework, goes to doctor appointments with her, and points out when she misses a word here and there.
 He has had to learn to be more patient, because as he says, “patience was never one of my better qualities.”
 However, all agree that Dan is a constant source of support and motivation for Maria.

 Both Maria and Dan have gotten heavily involved in advocacy for PPA and dementia, and frequently engage with the local dementia organizations activities which provide a sympathetic support system for the couple, as well as empowering Maria to stay the course of treatment.
 Dan facilitates a support group for caregivers of individuals with frontotemporal degeneration.

 Maria loves working with the Constant Therapy app and challenges herself to practice on her tablet for one to two hours up to five times a week.
 She has practiced an amazing 30,000 exercises since she began her subscription.
-Tasks like Spoken Word-Matching, Inference Reading, Inference Voicemail, and Name Pictures help her on an ongoing basis with everyday skills such as visual and verbal memory, deductive reasoning, reading comprehension, and problem solving.
+Tasks like Match words you hear, Infer from multiple paragraphs, Infer from voicemail, and Name Pictures help her on an ongoing basis with everyday skills such as visual and verbal memory, deductive reasoning, reading comprehension, and problem solving.